wp-plugins/row-seats/readme.txt

 = How do I place an event =

-1. You must set your event date through the Month Calendar tab.
+1. You must set your event date through the Add an Event tab.
 The calendar works this way:

 a) Month view - When you create and save a show in this view, it is considered for the whole day event.
 b) Week view - You can set the time start/end of your event for any particular day.